sjjsy/neronet/doc/user_guide.rst

 - The information on the config.yaml file is divided to blocks that have the same indentation.
 - ID-attribute must be specified on the topmost row and it must be unique.
 - Each experiment specification must begin with a row containing the experiment id (f.ex in the example above three experiments are specified: lang_exp1, lang_exp2 and lang_exp3) and be followed by a block containing all the experiment's attributes.
-Do not use the reserved words list of which can be found at the end of this section.
+Do not use the reserved words, list of which can be found at the end of this section.
 The experiment ids must be unique within the same config file.
 - Each different experiment specification must have the following attributes
 	- main_code_file: The path to the code file that is to be run when executing the experiment
 	- run_command_prefix: The prefix of the run command f.ex 'python3'